-Numis Smaller Companies plus AIM ex-Investment Trusts Index is used by the Investment Manager when constructing the portfolio of the Fund.
-This benchmark has been chosen because the Investment Manager has determined that it is representative of the investment universe of the Fund and should be used by unitholders to compare the performance of the Fund.
+Target benchmark: iBoxx Sterling Non-Gilts Over 10 Year Bond Index is used by the Investment Manager to assess the performance of the Fund.
+The Fund's aim is to outperform this index.
+This benchmark has been chosen because it forms part of the investment objective of the Fund and should be used by unitholders to compare the performance of the Fund.